Great for snacking and gifting!

-Every year I make several batches of roasted nuts for holiday snacking and gifting.
+I make roasted nuts every year for holiday snacks and hostess gifts.
 I like to vary the seasonings from year to year and this year I decided a sweet-spicy combination was in order.
 Maple syrup is great for oven-roasted nuts because it cooks down and leaves just a thin glaze on the nuts.
 You can use regular chili powder if you prefer but don’t skip the rosemary – it’s key to these nuts’ irresistible flavour.
 If you double the recipe, be sure to spread it over two baking trays so the nuts can roast in a single layer.

-- 2 tablespoons finely minced fresh rosemary leaves
+- 2 tablespoons (30 mL) finely minced fresh rosemary leaves

-- 4 teaspoons fleur de sel or coarse kosher salt
+- 4 teaspoons (20 mL) fleur de sel or coarse kosher salt

 - Preheat oven to 350F.